Frequently Asked Questions

 This is an accordion element with a series of buttons that open and close related content panels.

-What are the consequences if I relapse while on the study?
+What are the consequences if I drink while on the study?

-There are no consequences if you “slip” back to drug use or relapse:
+There are no consequences if you drink once, a few times, or even “slip” back to frequent drinking:

-- Tracking slips are an important part of our research project.
-We ask you to report having slips honestly on your Daily updates, since we are trying to identify the feelings, events, and behavior patterns that predict future chances of having a slip.
+• Tracking times when you drink are an important part of our research project.
+We ask you to report your drinking honestly on your Daily survey, since we are trying to identify the feelings, events, and behavior patterns that predict future chances of drinking when you are trying not to drink.

 What if I get seriously sick or injured during the during the study?